rcarrata/rcarrata.github.io/_posts/2023-10-31-aro-azureopeai.md

 [Gradio](https://www.gradio.app/), a Python library, offers a streamlined solution for constructing such demos and facilitating easy sharing.
 In many cases, achieving this only requires a concise snippet of code.

-If you want to take a look of other Gradio Apps, check my Blog Post around [Deploying and Testing Machine Learning Applications in Kubernetes with Gradio](https://rcarrata.com/ai/gradio-k8s/)!
+If you want to take a look at other Gradio Apps, check my blog post about [Deploying and Testing Machine Learning Applications in Kubernetes with Gradio](https://rcarrata.com/ai/gradio-k8s/)!

 ### 2.3 LangChain